MultiTab 2026

 MICCAI Workshop on Multimodal Learning with Medical Tabular Data

-In conjunction with the 29th International Conference on Medical Image Computing and Computer Assisted Intervention
+In conjunction with the 29th International Conference on Medical Image Computing and Computer Assisted Intervention, Strasbourg Convention Center, France

 About the Workshop